markyfyi/tiny-robots/tiny-robots/readme.md

 #### WIP

-- Unify dev and prod CSR.
-  - Dev needs a `manifest.json`
 - HTML shell improvements.
   - Make the HTML shell optional (use a deafult one in the lib).
   - Make magic comments optional (just inject content in head/body).
-- Live-reload on global CSS and JS changes.
-- TypeScript
 - Error pages.
 - Plain 'ol js pages.
   - With jsdom support for prerendering.

+#### Coming soon

+- Live-reload on global CSS and JS changes.
+- TypeScript.
+- Route asset preloads on page transition.
+  - Look at hrefs to other pages.
 - More HTML features.
   - Partials.
   - Merge head/body with template/layouts.

-#### Coming soon

-- Route asset preloads on page transition.
-  - Look at hrefs to other pages.
+- Query params and other context in prefetch.
 - Image preloads.
   - Add images to manifest.
 - "Get static routes" capability.